sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d1-dusk-intro-express/README.md

 Reset your server and go to [localhost:3000/thank?name=jane](localhost:3000/thank?name=jane).
 Note how we can now define parameters in the url after a `?`.

+## Middleware (body parser)

+... example using body parser instead of regular `req.params.varName` and why it is more useful (show passing parseUrlencoding handler to app.routeName calls)

 ## Summary